matteobisi/miscellaneous-scripts/README.md

 # miscellaneous-scripts
-here i will upload some of my useful scripts
+here i will upload some of my scripts